Custom meta layers, recipes and images in Yocto Project (hello-world examples)

 }

-First we add a patch which adds a custom-display.
+file, which adds a custom-display.
 Patches are automatically applied by Yocto.
-You don't have to do anything if the file has the ending .patch.
+If the file has the ending .patch

 diff --git a/drivers/gpu/drm/panel/panel-simple.c b/drivers/gpu/drm/panel/panel-simple.c